 Yes, exactly.
 Very similar.
-They’re both Asian fruits and so, uh, very sim, similar in nature as an apple.
+They’re both Asian fruits and so, very similar in nature as an apple.

 Speaker 1: (00:54)

-And so with the pear because of the magnesium and calcium that can be used for relaxing the muscles, maybe getting the body and mind prepare for restful sleep.
-Exactly, exactly.
-And , and its,
+And , and so with the pear because of the magnesium and calcium that can be used for relaxing the muscles, maybe getting the body and mind prepared for restful sleep.

 Speaker 2: (01:08)

-um, you know, people think of it’s a little lower on the glycemic index than say a banana.
-So it would be, you know, if you’re looking for a lower fruit toasts or lower glycemic index fruit, how fast it gets converted into sugar pears would be a good one.
+Exactly, exactly.
+You know, people think of it as a little lower on the glycemic index than say a banana.
+So it would be, if you’re looking for a lower fructose or lower glycemic index fruit, how fast it gets converted into sugar pears would be a good one.

 Speaker 1: (01:24)